mamadouyauck/mamadouyauck/content/author/admin/_index.md

 - Visitors
 ---

-Mamadou Yauck is a CANSSI-SAMSI (Canadian Statistical Sciences Institute - Statistical and Applied Mathematical Sciences Institute) Postdoctoral Research Associate at McGill University and at the Universiy of North Carolina at Chapel Hill.
+Mamadou Yauck is an Assistant Professor of Statistics at Université du Québec à Montréal (UQAM).
 He holds a PhD in Statistics from Université Laval.